NBowlin/Unity_Coordinate_Mapping/README.md

 <img align="center" src="meta/heatmap_loadcomplete.png" >

 **Note:** The heatmap only takes _frequency_ of points at a location into account.
 The more data points in a given area, the "hotter" the location.
-It doesn't take additional parameters in to account to modify the weight that each plot gives to the heatmap.
+It doesn't take additional parameters into account to modify the weight that each plot gives to the heatmap.

 ## Demos